Instructional Developtment & Media Services

 Robert “BJ” Kitchin Jr., MSW

-Oversees Instructional Development, Media Services, Marketing, Off Campus Library Services, and Maine CITE
+Interim Director, Oversees Instructional Development, Media Services, Marketing, Off-Campus Library Services, and Maine CITE

 BJ and his family recently adopted a retired racing greyhound.
-He recommends everyone consider addopting a rescue greyhound.
-Magnificant, well mannered and a joyful addition to the family.
+He recommends everyone consider adopting a rescue greyhound.
+Magnificent, well mannered and a joyful addition to the family.

 Araminta “Mina” Matthews, MFA, GCDF